 top of page

-Genus Charaxes: The genus Charaxes is a predominantly Afrotropical genus and contains 186 described species with a further eight species found outwith the region.
-There are 64 species recorded from Uganda with Semuliki having 40 recorded so far, contributing an impressive 62% of all Ugandan Charaxes species.
-The genus taxonomy will follow Henning (1988).
-The genus has been conveniently divided into five subgenera and then within subgenera into species-groups.
-Museum images will display males on the left column.
+Genus Charaxes: The genus Charaxes is a predominantly Afrotropical genus containing 186 described species with a further eight species recorded from the Oriental region.
+There are 64 species recorded from Uganda with Semuliki having 41 recorded so far, contributing an impressive 62% of all Ugandan species.

 Subgenus Charaxes.
 There are 10 Afrotropical species-groups within this subgenus.

-species-group JasiusThere are five species recorded at Semuliki within this group: C. epijasius, C. brutus, C. pollux, C. eudoxus and C. castor.
-C. epijasus was sampled only once in the nets and only caught when traps were located in the grassland patch.
+species group JasiusThere are five species recorded at Semuliki within this group: C. epijasius, C. brutus, C. pollux, C. eudoxus and C. castor.
+C. epijasus was sampled only once when traps were located in the grassland patch.
 C. brutus was also rare and trapped only once.
 C. eudoxus was recorded from a specimen from The National Museum of Scotland (entomology collections) but was never live trapped at Semuliki.
 C. pollux was frequently sampled in the nets but never in abundant numbers.
 C. castor was never trapped but was sampled by Davenport (1996).

 Charaxes epijasius.jpeg